 For example, if you know the current backup appliance is online but cannot be reached by the primary due to a network connection issue, you may wish to check this option to make the primary the backup before the network connection is restored.
 In this example, you would also need to access the current backup and make it the primary.

-From Failover :: Primary Site Instance Configuration, control the shared IP address the site instance uses in the event of a failover by selecting the checkbox for the failover IP address.
+Control the shared IP address the site instance uses in the event of a failover by selecting the checkbox for the failover IP address.
 If you change the relationship between the sites, the checked IP addresses will disable when a primary site becomes a backup, and will enable when a backup becomes a primary site.
 You should manually mirror the setting on the peer site, as the setting is not shared.
-Select Save Changes when finished.

 When on the primary site instance, select Backup Settings > to expand or collapse the page displaying the configuration fields.